wildminder/ComfyUI-Chatterbox/README.md

 ### Major Update Notice

 > [!NOTE]
-> This version of ComfyUI-Chatterbox has been deeply refactored for better performance, stability, and alignment with ComfyUI codebase.
-Key improvements include:
+> This version of ComfyUI-Chatterbox has been deeply refactored for better performance, stability, and alignment with ComfyUI codebase

 <p align="right">(<a href="#readme-top">back to top</a>)</p>